 Figure 20—Ranging Block Description List field format

-The Ranging Block Index field specifies the index of the ranging block within the hyper block.
+The Relative Block Index field specifies the index of the ranging block within the hyper block.
+This value is relative within a hyper block, so it starts from zero when every hyper block having a new hyper block index begins.

 The Ranging Block Duration field is an unsigned integer that specifies the duration of the ranging block.
 The size and the unit of the Block Duration field are determined by the Ranging Block Duration Unit field as per Table 6.